-You don’t have to know how to do everything to be confident of yourself.
-You just have to feel confident that you can figure things out.
+You don’t have to know how to do everything to be confident in yourself.
+You just have to feel confident that you can figure things out!

-Here are some phrases that will encourage your kids to become independent and capable little ones who grow into adults who are ready and willing to try new things.
+Here are some phrases that will encourage your kids to become independent and capable little ones who grow into adults; ready and willing to try new things.

 3. “It doesn’t matter how many tries it takes.”

 One thing I can’t stand is when my kids quit before they’ve even started trying.
 Stopping when the going gets hard, isn’t going to raise independent kids.